CCE and Women in the Workplace

 You can meet with a career counselor at any stage in your job search to talk about techniques for salary negotiation, build your skills in this area, and take steps to help end the gender pay gap.

-- American Association of Undergraduate Women salary resources
+- American Association of Undergraduate Women salary negotiation courses and resources

 - LinkedIn Salary

 These are some of our favorite resources for information, events, inspiration, and stories:

 - Forte Foundation - Columbia undergraduates have special access to the Forte Rising Stars program courtesy of Columbia Business School